LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 The response will return the newly created rule along with specific rulesets.

 ### [3] Create a key pair
 Now we need to create a `private key` and `public key` pair for encrypted connection.
-The generated output is then saved as plain-text into `24188516-key.pem` file.
+The `generated private key` is then saved as plain-text into `24188516-key.pem` file.
 ```
 aws ec2 create-key-pair --key-name 24188516-key --query 'KeyMaterial' --output text > 24188516-key.pem
 ```